Is Raising Cane’s Healthy? The Truth About Its Nutrition

 Calories and Macronutrients Breakdown

-“It’s not just what you eat, but how much and how often you eat it that makes the difference.”
+“It’s not just what you eat but how much and how often that matters.”

 Sodium and Cholesterol Levels